| Social

 Social

-multiple organizations that advanced pattern changes in his "field."
-Similarly,
+organizations that advanced pattern changes in his "field."

-in Asia, Africa, and Latin America.
-In fact, the rise of social entrepreneurship
+Asia, Africa, and Latin America.
+In fact, the rise of

-the world over the past three decades: the emergence of millions of new citizen
+world over the past three decades: the emergence of millions

 -- David Bornstein